 Authentication to ground mobility service

-Security provides the means and the protocol establishing mutual authentication between aircraft and ground at the beginning of the session and negotiation of cryptographic keys to be used during the session.
-This will provide the mechanism that can be used in protecting data flows between a pair of aircraft and ground entity.
+Security provides the means, for mutual authentication between aircraft and ground at the beginning of a session and negotiation of cryptographic keys to be used.
+This will provide the mechanism that can be used in protecting data flows between the aircraft and ground entity.

-The IPS system shall authenticate traffic from Airline domain and ANSP domain using state of the art cryptographic algorithms associated to protocol at layer 3-4.
+The IPS system shall authenticate traffic from the airline domain and ANSP domain using state of the art cryptographic algorithms associated to protocol at layer 3-4.

-The IPS system shall ensure the integrity and confidentiality for traffic from Airline domain and ANSP domain using state of the art cryptographic algorithms associated to protocol at layer 3-4.
+The IPS system shall ensure the integrity of traffic from Airline domain and ANSP domain using state of the art cryptographic algorithms associated to protocol at layer 3-4.

 The IPS system should implement the capability to disable the payload encryption during flight.
 (E.g. disable encryption according to aircraft positioning)